 Add “s” to form the plural of figures.
 This does not require an apostrophe.

-Example: This new identifier takes Meredith into the 1990s.
+Example: This new identifier took the company into the 1990s.

 The following list includes some unusual plural forms that are likely to be used on a college campus.